redis/docs/content/operate/oss_and_stack/management/replication.md

 specified number of acknowledged copies in the other Redis instances, it does not turn a set of Redis instances into a CP system with strong consistency: acknowledged writes can still be lost during a failover, depending on the exact configuration of the Redis persistence.
-However, with [`WAIT`](/commands/wait) the probability of losing a write after a failure event is greatly reduced to certain hard-to-trigger failure modes.
+However, [WAIT]({{< baseurl >}}/commands/wait) dramatically reduces the probability of losing a write after a failure event to specific hard-to-trigger failure modes. modes.

 You can check the Redis Sentinel or Redis Cluster documentation for more information about high availability and failover.
-The rest of this document mainly describes the basic characteristics of Redis's basic replication.
+The rest of this document mainly describes the basic characteristics of Redis basic replication.

 ### Important facts about Redis replication